wp-plugins/featured-image-caption/readme.txt

 Contributors: cconover
 Donate link: https://christiaanconover.com/code/wp-featured-image-caption?ref=plugin-readme
 Tags: image, caption, featured image
-Requires at least: 2.7
+Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 0.4.1
+Stable tag: 0.6.2
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Custom post meta field and meta box to set a caption for the featured image of a post.
+Easily add and display a caption to the featured image of a post.

 == Description ==

-Featured Image Caption is a WordPress plugin that creates a custom post meta field and meta box to set a caption for the featured image of a post.
-This data is saved to the post meta, and can be added to your theme using a function.
+Featured Image Caption makes it simple to show a caption with the featured image of a post or page.
+It works seamlessly with most themes, with no coding required.
+If you like to mess about in the code, it supports that too.

+For full details about the plugin and usage documentation, [check out the plugin on GitHub](https://github.com/cconover/wp-featured-image-caption).

 == Installation ==

-1. Upload the `featured-image-caption` directory to your site's `plugins` directory
+1. Upload the `featured-image-caption` directory to your site's `plugins` directory.
-2. Activate the plugin through the `Plugins` menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress.
-3. Add the following line to your theme files (within The Loop) to display the caption: `<?php cc_featured_image_caption(); ?>`
+3. Review the plugin options found in `Settings` > `Featured Image Caption`.

 == Frequently Asked Questions ==

-= How do I set the caption for the featured image? = The meta box is added in the side column of the Edit Post or Edit Page screen.
-Add your caption inside the text area within the meta box.

-= Are there any options for this plugin? =
-There aren't any options for this plugin.
-When you activate it, the meta box and theme function are added.

-= How do I customize the formatting of the caption? = The caption is contained inside a `<span>` tag with the class `cc-featured-image-caption` which you can use to apply CSS to the caption.

-The image source attribution information is encapsulated in a separate `<span>` tag with the class `cc-featured-image-caption-source`.

-Note: if you add the argument to return the caption, only the caption text is returned and is not encapsulated by `<span>` tags.

-= How do I return the value of the caption without displaying it? = The `cc_featured_image_caption()` function accepts an argument to determine whether the result is displayed or returned.

-To return the value, use the following syntax: `cc_featured_image_caption( false );`

-= How do I prevent source attribution data from being included with my caption request, even if the data is set for the post? =
-The theme function accepts two arguments.
-The first handles whether to display the caption or return it, which is covered above.
-The second controls whether source attribution data is included.
-It defaults to `true`, meaning attribution data is included.
-If you set it to `false`, this data will not be included.

-= Is there an easy way for me to check whether a caption has been set in my theme code? = Use the function `cc_has_featured_image_caption()` to find out whether a caption is set.
-This function returns `true` if one is set, and `false` if no caption is set.
+= Where do I find the documentation for this plugin? = Documentation is maintained on [GitHub](https://github.com/cconover/wp-featured-image-caption).
+I don't want to maintain two separate sets of documentation and run the risk of conflicting/outdated information, and all of the plugin development happens on GitHub.

 == Screenshots ==

-1. Featured Image Caption meta box below the Featured Image meta box
+1. Featured Image Caption meta box below the Featured Image meta box.

 == Upgrade Notice ==

+= 0.6.2 =
+Fixes issue with incorrectly escaped characters for the meta box fields.

+= 0.6.1 =
+Fixes a bug introduced in 0.6.0 in the theme function.

+= 0.6.0 =
+A shortcode has been added to allow for easy insertion of caption information anywhere in a post.

+= 0.5.0 =
+*** BREAKING CHANGES - READ BEFORE UPGRADING *** The plugin has been completely rewritten to allow the caption to be automatically inserted with the featured image, no theme modifications required.
+The CSS selectors have changed.
+PLEASE PLEASE PLEASE read the updated changelog and documentation before upgrading.

 = 0.4.1 =
 Added the option to have the source link open in a new window.